angular-ui/ui-calendar/README.md

 ## Accessing the calendar object

 To avoid potential issues, by default the calendar object is not available in the parent scope.
-Access the object by declaring a name:
+Access the object by declaring a calendar attribute name:

     <div ui-calendar="calendarOptions" ng-model="eventSources" calendar="myCalendar">